Skip to Content

 • Select Create new resource set.

-• If you already have a resource set for scoping, skip to step 10.
+• If you already have a resource set created for specifying the permission scope to assign, skip this step and proceed to step 10.

-• Define Name (e.g., MinimumResources) and Description, then set the scope as follows:
+• Define Name (e.g., MinimumResources) and Description, then search for and specify the following scope:

 • Application: Limited to the QueryPie app

-• Go to the Admins tab and assign the following to the integration account:
+• Go to the Admins tab and assign the following permissions to the QueryPie integration account.

 • Role: MinimumAdminRole | Resource: MinimumResources